To get a sense of the variety and scope of literature and language projects recently funded by Hendrix-Murphy, check out

 Headed to a literary archive?
 Be aware that access to archives is a limited commodity that each institution grants in its own way.
-Some have tighter restrictions to others.
-If your project involves research at a literary archive, ask for guidance from a professor who is familiar with that institution’s policies.
+Some have tighter restrictions than others.
+Ask for guidance from a professor who is familiar with that institution’s policies.
 The Hendrix-Murphy

 Foundation Office can refer you.